MiraReisinger/NLP_assignment2_group4/README.md

 POS-TAG

 The POS-tag as a feature is essential for the task of argument classification.
-In linguistic terms, a predicate is a verb and an argument is generally a noun.
-Therefore, any token labeled as a verb is automatically classified as a predicate, whilst a token labeled as a noun can be considered to be an argument (depending on its relation to the predicate).
+In linguistic terms, a predicate is a verb and an argument can be of various POS tags, in the example shown in question 2 the arguments are mostly nouns but can also, among other POS-tags, come in form of a pronoun or an adverb.
+The POS-tag is especially useful for finding the predicates but also supports while detecting the arguments connected to them.

 LEMMA